dadadel/pyment/doc/pyment.rst

 .. code-block:: sh

-usage: pyment [-h] [-i style] [-o style] [-q quotes] [-f status] [-t]
-              [-c config] [-d] [-p status] [-v]
+    usage: pyment [-h] [-i style] [-o style] [-q quotes] [-f status] [-t] [-c config] [-d] [-p status] [-v] [-w] path
-              path

     Generates patches after (re)writing docstrings.

     positional arguments:
-  path                  python file or folder containing python files to
-                        proceed (explore also sub-folders)
+      path                  python file or folder containing python files to proceed (explore also sub-folders)

     optional arguments:
       -h, --help            show this help message and exit -i style, --input style
                             Input docstring style in ["javadoc", "reST",
-                        "numpydoc", "auto"] (default autodetected) -o style, --output style
+                            "numpydoc", "google", "auto"] (default autodetected)
+      -o style, --output style
                             Output docstring style in ["javadoc", "reST",
-                        "numpydoc"] (default "reST")
+                            "numpydoc", "google"] (default "reST")
       -q quotes, --quotes quotes
                             Type of docstring delimiter quotes: ''' or """ (default """).
 Note that you may escape the characters using \ like \'\'\', or surround it with the opposite quotes like "'''"
       -f status, --first-line status
                             Does the comment starts on the first line after the quotes (default "True")
-  -t, --convert         Existing docstrings will be converted but won't create
+      -t, --convert         Existing docstrings will be converted but won't create missing ones
-                        missing ones
       -c config, --config-file config
                             Get a Pyment configuration from a file.
 Note that the config values will overload the command line ones.
       -d, --init2class      If no docstring to class, then move the __init__ one -p status, --ignore-private status
                             Don't proceed the private methods/functions starting
-                        with __ (two underscores) (default "True") -v, --version         show program's version number and exit
+                            with __ (two underscores) (default "True")
+      -v, --version         show program's version number and exit -w, --write           Don't write patches.
+Overwrite files instead.

 - To run the unit-tests: